Welcome Back My Friends to the Show That Never Ends – Ladies and Gentlemen: Recording

 The album was recorded in February 1974 at the Anaheim Convention Center in Anaheim, California during the group's 1973–74 world tour in support of their fourth studio album, Brain Salad Surgery (1973).
 Its title comes from the introduction to the show spoken by the show's Master of Ceremonies (UK disc jockey Pete Murray) and the opening line of "Karn Evil 9: First Impression, Part 2".

 To record the album, staff and equipment were brought in from Wally Heider Recording in Hollywood, including a 24-track mobile recording and a 40-input mixing console.
 Peter Granet, one of the engineers, called it "the finest recording experience I've ever had".

 The band also used a 4-channel quadraphonic PA system on the tour.
-A quad mix of the album was released as a three 8-track tape set; a quad LP record edition was planned for release in the Quadradisc format, but was scrapped due to engineering issues in mastering, which prevented JVC, the manufacturer, from cutting a stable master to meet the format's specifications.
+A quad mix of the album was released as a three 8-track tape set.
+A quad LP record edition was also planned using the Compatible Discrete 4 process, but this was scrapped because JVC, the manufacturer, was unable to cut a stable LP master to meet the format's specifications.

 Most of the recordings on the album were first used for broadcast on the American rock music radio show The King Biscuit Flower Hour.
-In 1999, these radio recordings were released on CD.
+In 1999 these radio recordings were also released on CD.